saitaiky/notebook/docs/blog/2023-10-27-hello-world.md

 ## Future

-After a year of effort (as of October 2023), most of the articles that I posted here answer the question of How and what.
-In 2024, I want to focus more on thoughts and ideas and creating some side projects to showcase in AI and Crypto.
+As of October 2023, after a year of effort, the majority of my articles here provide answers to "how" and "what."
+In 2024, my focus will shift towards exploring thoughts, ideas, and developing side projects in the AI and Crypto domains.